What happens if you transfer property out of your name before bankruptcy?

 • If a settlement couldn't be reached, the trustee would file a fraudulent transfer lawsuit to recover the car.

-Find out about other things that can go wrong in What Is Bankruptcy Fraud?
+Find out other things that can go wrong when bankruptcy fraud is involved in your bankruptcy case.

 You Must Disclose Chapter 7 Property Transfers